cnatalie/BATS/README.md

 <b>network-proteins.ipynb</b> = Network analysis with proteins, Partial Least Squares regression with proteins and metadata, and Partial Least Squares regression with proteins and transcripts

 <b>profiles.ipynb</b> = Trace metal profiles.
 Trace metal data is contained in metals_ODV.csv, and CTD data is available on Zenodo.
+At the bottom of this notebook is extracted protein (ug/L), eukaryotic transcript (copies/L) and pigment (ng/kg) correlations.

 ## Analysis files
 <b>metals_ODV.csv</b> = Dissolved trace metals in nM, macronutrients in uM, and particulate trace metals in pM